dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/database.md

    # Disable the built-in Postgres
    postgresql['enable'] = false

+   # Specify the version of external PG so that the correct binaries are
+   # symlinked.
+   postgresql['version'] = 11

    # Fill in the connection details for database.yml
    gitlab_rails['db_adapter'] = 'postgresql'
    gitlab_rails['db_encoding'] = 'utf8'